macressy/GroupProject_221/Group Assignments/Proposal.md

-# Visualizing and Indexing Structural Racism in Los Angeles
+# Race as Vulnerability: The relationship between Policing and Property Values
 ## Proposal Update 2/5

 ## Roles